MacLemon/CongressChecklist/README.md

 - Cap, wool cap
 - Umbrella
 - Comfortable shoes (You'll make a lot of distance-units during your stay)
-- Plastic bag to separate laundry from clean clothes in your luggage
+- Bag to separate laundry from clean clothes in your luggage
 - Gloves
 - Scarf
 - Swim suit, Bikini, trunks (In case your hotel has a pool)